Frequently Asked Questions

 Is there a minimum order?

 The minimum order for a research project is 10 hours.
-The minimum order does not apply if you only order a record retrieval.

 Do you require a prepayment (retainer fee)?